Obstetrics & Gynecology Residency Program Education

 One month of elective time is scheduled during PGY III.
-This affords the resident an opportunity to obtain a concentrated educational experience during rotations, such as: an international experience, additional reproductive endocrinology, anesthesiology, additional urogynecology, research elective, etc. The program is individualized in that each resident, in consultation with the program director, plans the elective and chooses the setting in which the resident would like to be.
+This affords the resident an opportunity to obtain a concentrated educational experience, such as: an international experience, additional reproductive endocrinology, anesthesiology, additional urogynecology, research elective, etc. The program is individualized in that each resident, in consultation with the program director, plans the elective and chooses the setting in which the resident would like to be.

-A state-of-the-art simulation laboratory is available for use by the residents at any hour, and in addition, the faculty takes all residents through the various stations in the laboratory on a monthly basis.
+A simulation laboratory is available for use by the residents at any hour, and in addition, the faculty takes all residents through the various stations in the laboratory on a scheduled basis.

-In addition to a world class traditional faculty, the Department has recently developed a focused faculty teaching group whose sole purpose is resident education.
-This faculty group has no responsibility for "private" patients of their own, but is responsible solely for the clinic service and for teaching the residents in all clinical venues: operating room, labor and delivery suite, emergency trauma center, Ob/Gyn Clinic, postpartum floors, etc.
+In addition to a world class traditional faculty, the Department has a focused faculty teaching group whose sole purpose is resident education.
+This faculty teaching group is responsible solely for the clinic service and for teaching the residents in all clinical venues: operating room, labor and delivery suite, emergency trauma center, OB/GYN Clinic, postpartum floors, etc.

-The resident is responsible for the care of private as well as clinic patients on the obstetrics, gynecology, and all subspecialty services.
+The resident is responsible for the care of private as well as clinic patients on the obstetrics, gynecology, and all sub-specialty services.
 All services are set up so as to maximize resident participation commensurate with experience and level of training.
 The obstetrics service includes the full spectrum of patients from natural childbirth to the highest-risk obstetrics.
-Accordingly, the labor floor has a complement of 22 private labor/delivery/recovery rooms, eleven maternal observation and monitoring beds (MOMU) and two operating rooms.
+Accordingly, the labor floor has a complement of twenty-one private labor/delivery/recovery rooms, eleven maternal observation and monitoring beds (MOMU) and three operating rooms.
 In addition, two separate floors are devoted exclusively to postpartum patient care.